-In the first year – the foundation year – you will study five modules; a module about the foundations of art, design, performance and media production, an essential study skills module, a foundation project module, practical numeracy skills, and an introduction to creative practice module.
-After completion of this foundation, you will then move onto the Film Production honours degree course.
+In the first year – the foundation year – you'll study five modules.
+After completion of this foundation, you'll then move onto the Film Production honours degree course.

-Assessment methods include portfolios of practical work (short films, documentaries, advertisements, music videos, showreels, scripts etc), production files, essays, examinations, reports and presentations.
+Assessment methods include portfolios of practical work (short films, documentaries, advertisements, music videos, showreels, scripts), production files, essays, examinations, reports, and presentations.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Gain an introduction to the procedures and techniques of single camera video production.
 Learn the technical practices and creative skills required to produce a video.
 Originate, develop, script, shoot and edit a production of three minutes in length, working in a production crew.

 Develop the skills needed to competently record and mix audio with the appropriate hardware and software.
 Consider how sound operates as a standalone element, how it affects the listener and how it interacts and informs other types of media such as film and television and online.
 Evaluate the roles of practitioners within the industry.